Information for Establishing A Business in the City of Burbank

 How Can I Find Out the Correct Zoning Designation for a Property?

 The single most important factor regarding the approval process is zoning.
 It is recommended that all business owners, prior to entering into any purchase, lease, or rental agreements, check with the Planning Division regarding appropriate zoning before they apply for a business tax certificate or regulatory business license.
+Planning may be consulted at the Permit Counter or at 818-238-5250.

 How do I file Fictitious Business Name Statement?